zzb1185/T-DGCN-V2/README.md

 This is a TensorFlow implementation of A Deep Learning Model of Coalbed Methane Production Prediction Considering Time, Space, and Geological Features.

+It is still under review, so the code is tentative.

 # The manuscript
 #### A Deep Learning Model of Coalbed Methane Production Prediction Considering Time, Space, and Geological Features